hochschule-darmstadt/einander-helfen/etl/README.md

 - The crawling and enhancement are executed by running:
     `python3 main.py` from the etl directory
 - The indexing to the post index can be executed by running:
-    `python3 -c 'from upload_to_elasticsearch.elastic import run_elastic_upload; run_elastic_upload()'`
+    `python3 -c upload_to_elastic.sh`
-    from the etl directory
-- Both steps are automatically executed by a cron job which executes the bash script:
+- Both steps are automatically executed by a cron job on the staging server which executes the bash script:
     `run_complete_etl.sh`
 - If you would like to run the indexing process inside of the main for debugging reasons, you can add the run_elastic_upload() method to the main.py
+- At the end of the cron job, the enhanced data is getting archived in a package and made available for file transer, if you want to use this data on the production server, the `get_data_from_staging.sh` script needs to be executed on the production server.
+- Afterwards the data can be uploaded to the production index by executing the `upload_to_elastic.sh` script.

 ## Structure
 Folders ans scripts are structured by their ETL task.